webflorist/formfactory/README.md

 * Use static factory methods for all relevant form-elements.
 * Chain fluid method-calls to set HTML-attributes and other properties.
 * Fully use the benefits of IDEs (auto-completion).
 * Style output for specific frontend-frameworks using [nicat/htmlfactory](https://github.com/nic-at/htmlfactory)'s `Decorator`-Classes.
-(Currently the package comes with on-board-support for Bootstrap 3.)
 * Keep your views frontend-framework-agnostic.
 * Extend it's features using [nicat/htmlfactory](https://github.com/nic-at/htmlfactory)'s `Decorators` and `Components`.
 * Produce accessibility-conform valid HTML 5 output.